graphistry/graphistry-cli/docs/telemetry.md

  ### Telemetry services

-The `$GRAPHISTRY_HOME/etc` has the directories to configure the telemetry services:
+The `$GRAPHISTRY_HOME/etc` has the directories to configure the Graphistry Local Telemetry Suite:
 - `$GRAPHISTRY_HOME/etc/otel-collector`: Has the `otel-collector-config.cloud.yml` (when we use the `OTEL_COMPOSE_FILE=telemetry.cloud.yml`) and `otel-collector-config.yml` (`OTEL_COMPOSE_FILE=telemetry.yml`).
-- `$GRAPHISTRY_HOME/etc/prometheus`: Has `prometheus.yml` to configure the self-hosted Prometheus service.
-By default, the self-hosted Prometheus service is already configured to collect metrics from Graphistry services and from the `DCGM exporter` service.
+- `$GRAPHISTRY_HOME/etc/prometheus`: Has `prometheus.yml` to configure the Prometheus service.
+By default, it is already configured to collect metrics from Graphistry services and from the `DCGM exporter` service.
-- `$GRAPHISTRY_HOME/etc/jaeger`: To configure the self-hosted Jaeger service.
+- `$GRAPHISTRY_HOME/etc/jaeger`: To configure the Jaeger service.
-- `$GRAPHISTRY_HOME/etc/grafana`: To configure the self-hosted grafana service.
-By default, the self-hosted Grafana service has already configured the self-hosted Prometheus service as default datasource.
+- `$GRAPHISTRY_HOME/etc/grafana`: To configure the Grafana service.
+By default, it has already configured the Prometheus service as default datasource.
 Also, it has already configured and ready to use the `DCGM Exporter Dashboards`.

 ## Examples

-### Example: Graphana Cloud
+### Example: Deploying with Graphana Cloud

-This is the configuration template for [Grafana Cloud](https://grafana.com/):
+This is the configuration template for using [Grafana Cloud](https://grafana.com/) alongside the OpenTelemetry Collector:

 ```bash
 ENABLE_OPEN_TELEMETRY=true